European Union mulls easing Syria sanctions — with a catch – DW – 01/24/2025

 Throughout Syria's bloody civil war, the EU and other Western powers drastically restricted exports to Syria, cutting off diplomatic and financial ties with the former regime over its abuses.

-But in a leaked document seen by DW, Germany and a handful of other EU states say it's time for a rethink, suggesting a series of sanctions that should be "suspended swiftly and without prerequisites" to serve "as a first gesture towards the Syrian people."
+But in a leaked document seen by DW, Germany and a handful of other EU states have said it's time for a rethink.
+They have suggested a series of sanctions that should be "suspended swiftly and without prerequisites" to serve "as a first gesture towards the Syrian people."

 The first measures are linked to travel to simplify moving between the EU and Syria.
-Ideas on the table include ending export bans on jet fuel and restrictions on Syrian airlines to facilitate civilian flights.
+Additional ideas include ending export bans on jet fuel and restrictions on Syrian airlines to facilitate civilian flights.

-Next, the group of states, which includes France, the Netherlands and Spain, argues that EU embargoes on oil and gas technology should be eased, along with bans on financing energy infrastructure projects.
+Next, a group of states, which includes France, the Netherlands and Spain, has argued that EU embargoes on oil and gas technology should be eased, along with bans on financing energy infrastructure projects.

 Lastly, there's a push to reopen some banking relationships to facilitate investment.
 "Syrians need access to their personal finances.
 To ensure this, essential financial channels between the EU and Syria need to be reopened," reads the diplomatic document, circulated in mid-January.